-According to emergency physician Dr. Doug Brunette, hypothermia can set in within minutes, depending on the conditions and the patient.
+According to HCMC emergency physician and hypothermia specialist Dr. Doug Brunette, hypothermia can set in within minutes, depending on the conditions and the patient.

 “Heat is lost rapidly if the patient is wet, like if they fall through the ice on a lake.
 And the body size of the patient matters as well.
 Thin patients will lose heat faster; and infants – who have a higher body surface area relative to adults – can become hypothermic in a matter of minutes if exposed to severe heat losing environmental conditions.”